Wednesday, January 28, 2009

 and has been

-.
+added to the postgres CVS head.
 Beside that a bug in postgres was fixed as well.
 I also sent the

 phrase search function to the postgres list.
 But, Teodor Sigaev, who merged OpenFTS in the Postgresql, wants a generic operator that can check for arbitrary distance between the lexemes.
 I have not yet got time to work on this operator.